aws-samples/serverless-patterns/eventbridge-to-appsync-events/README.md

 This pattern demonstrates how you can send events from EventBridge to an AppSync Events API.
 This will allow you to consume events in real-time over WebSockets.
 This stack will deploy the following resources:

-- **EventBridge EventBus**: We will use this event bus to send messages to for testing.
+- **EventBridge EventBus**: Use this event bus to send messages to for testing.
 - **EventBridge Rule**: Catches messages matching a pattern specified in the template.
 - **EventBridge API Destination**: HTTP invocation endpoint configured as a target for events.
 In this case, it's our pre-existing Events API HTTP endpoint passed in as a parameter.
 - **EventBridge Connection**: Defines the authorization type and credentials to use for authorization with an API destination.
 In this case, we use the pre-existing API key passed in as a parameter.
-- **SQS Queue**: Used to store messages that couldn't be delivered to the API destination successfully)
+- **SQS Queue**: Stores messages that couldn't be delivered to the API destination successfully)
-- **SQS Queue Policy**: This is the resource policy of the SQS queue, allowing EventBridge to put messages into the DLQ.
+- **SQS Queue Policy**: The resource policy of the SQS queue, allowing EventBridge to put messages into the DLQ.
-- **IAM Role**: This is a role which eventbridge assumes, the policy below is attached to it.
+- **IAM Role**: IAM role which eventbridge assumes, the policy below is attached to it.
-- **IAM Policy**: This defines permissions to allow EventBridge to invoke the API destination.
+- **IAM Policy**: Defines permissions to allow EventBridge to invoke the API destination.

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.